 Here, I will describe the ‘speed painting’ method I started using last year to paint two full German armies for Flames of War.
 Speed painting is a relative term—what might be fast for me could differ for another painter.
 I consider this method fast because I simplified certain techniques compared to my traditional painting method, like color modulation, and omitted others entirely, such as using oils to create streaking or dust effects, which saved a lot of time.
-This article was originally published on the Battlefront website, Part 1 and Part 2.
-In this new article, we will explore how…
+For this project, we will be using either the ATOM acrylic paints or the new IONIC acrylic paints for WWII German Tanks,…

 Painting the WWI German AV7 tank: the art of enamel washes